What's In the Air We Breathe

 Stations fall into two primary categories: SLAMS (State and Local Air Monitoring Stations) and Industrial stations.
 The location and category largely determine which pollutants are measured at each station.

 SLAMS measure urban and regional air quality.
-One SLAMS is currently operated by the California Air Resources Board in Santa Maria, and four are operated by the APCD (Lompoc, Santa Ynez, Santa Barbara, and Goleta).
+All five SLAMS are operated by the APCD (Lompoc, Santa Ynez, Santa Barbara, Santa Maria, and Goleta).

 Seven Industrial stations are used to determine baseline air quality and the impacts of specific operations, such as oil and gas facilities.
 These stations are located in the immediate vicinity to measure specific pollutants emitted by the facility.
 While most Industrial stations are operated by the facility, Las Flores Canyon is currently operated by the APCD.
 Three Industrial stations are located to measure ozone in areas downwind from a facility.
 The ozone monitors at these three stations are classified as SLAMS monitors.